 - Select your new database from the Instances list in the Relational Database Service console.

-- Scroll down to the Details panel, and copy the Endpoint.
+- Scroll down to the Connectivity & security panel, and copy the Endpoint.
 (It should look something like

 - SSH to your Ansible instance and navigate to your